 Humanism in Suffolk schools

-There’s been a Suffolk Humanist on Suffolk County Council’s SACRE (Standing Advisory Council on Religious Education) for years and new Suffolk Religious Education syllabus that was introduced in September 2007.
-It includes Humanism and other secular life stances.
+There’s been a Suffolk Humanist on Suffolk County Council’s SACRE (Standing Advisory Council on Religious Education) for years and the Suffolk Religious Education syllabus has included Humanism and other secular life stances since 2007

 Some may anticipate problems with teaching children about Humanism, for the following reasons: